thomas-basham/algo-visualizer/README.md

 - Shared playback controls, metrics, pseudocode, and step explanations
 - Dark, portfolio-grade UI with responsive desktop and tablet layouts
 - SEO, Open Graph, sitemap, robots, manifest, and social preview routes for production deployment

-## Why It Stands Out

-- One playback architecture drives multiple algorithm domains instead of hard-coding animation logic into each page.
-- Sorting comparisons stay synchronized under a shared clock even when algorithms finish at different times.
-- Educational UX is treated as a first-class concern through step explanations, pseudocode highlighting, complexity summaries, and live metrics.
-- The app is prepared for production deployment with typed routes, lazy-loaded labs, social metadata, and representative test coverage.

 ## Stack